immunefi-team/Bounty_Boosts/Alchemix/31408 - [SC - Critical] Killed Gauge continue to accrue and steal rewar....md

 # Killed Gauge continue to accrue and steal rewards from `Minter` contract

-Submitted on Sat May 18 2024 09:36:49 GMT-0400 (Atlantic Standard Time) by @savi0ur for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)
+Submitted on May 18th 2024 at 15:36:49 UTC by @savi0ur for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)

 Report ID: #31408